-When you live with three 6-year-olds, you can preach the real meaning of the season all you want, but the reality is: gift-giving is a major part of the holiday excitement for little kids.
+If you’re a working mom with kids, you can preach the real meaning of the season all you want, but the reality is: gift-giving is a major part of the holiday excitement for most kids, especially when they are little.
 This is pretty natural, I suppose, if you live in mainstream American culture.
 (And anytime I can convince myself that Dayton, Ohio represents mainstream American culture, I’ll take it!)

 Gifts are vehicles of love and affection, and they have always played an important part in human relationships.
 However, gift-giving, when combined with the crazy consumerism that often dominates Western holidays, can quickly turn a festive season into a cluttertastic tinsel-coated stuff fest.

 Thus, I’ve created my Top Ten Tips for celebrating the holidays–clutter-free. 🙂

 1: Minimize as you go.